craigmulligan/website/content/til.md

 # Today I Learnt

+* 2022-07-16: The [aubergine](https://en.wikipedia.org/wiki/Eggplant), is also called the eggplant because there is a white variety that looks very much like hens eggs.
+They were also at one point called vegetable eggs.
 * 2022-06-28: In the UK according to [2021 figures](https://www.statista.com/statistics/298322/chicken-broiler-slaughterings-in-the-united-kingdom-uk-by-breed/) *21309* chickens are slaughtered every 10 minutes.
 Chicken is the only meat whose consumption has increased in recent years.
 * 2022-06-15: In Britain, the initial pricing structure was confusing.
 Costs depended on the number of pages sent, distance & the distance they travelled, also the receiver of the post would pay the fee.
 Several techniques developed to get around this like writing [crossed ways](https://en.wikipedia.org/wiki/Crossed_letter#/media/File:From_Caroline_Weston_to_Deborah_Weston;_Friday,_March_3,_1837_p3.jpg) to reduce the number of pages or hiding a message on the outside of the letter so receiver could reject the post without paying but still get the "message".
 * 2022-06-15: British bank notes carry serial numbers on both sides, because people used to tear them in half and send them separately via the post to foil robberies.